DarknessFX/DFoundryFX_Example/README.md

 <img src="https://github.com/DarknessFX/DFoundryFX/raw/eea015c01c242c5107f6b47a4e32e807e9e6de8d/.git_img/screenshot01.png" width="640px" /> <br/>

 Example project for <a href="https://github.com/DarknessFX/DFoundryFX" target="_blank">DFoundryFX</a> plugin.
 This example project is for Unreal
-Engine 5.1 but should work fine with Unreal Engine 5.0, basically is just the C++ FPS Template with an empty C++ UObject Class.<br/>
+Engine 5.1 but should work fine with Unreal Engine 5.0, basically is the C++ FPS Template with an empty C++ UObject Class just to have a simple Visual Studio Solution and projects.<br/>

 Is not necessary to get this example project but is easier to build, play and test the plugin code using the example instead of directly copy to the Engine folder.